vswapna3202/Mars-Rovers-Project/README.md

 - Rovers move sequentially that is one rover would finish its movement before next rover moves
 - Plateau boundary min position is always 0 0 and max is specified by user
-- The obstacles are input as part of obstacles.txt file stored in resources folder
+- Rover will not be deployed or move forward as per instructions if an obstacle exists in its path

 ### **Future Considerations:**
 - Rover can not only have plateaus it can have other criteria like mounds